-1 For a distribution from a Roth IRA to be federal (and possibly state) income tax-free, it must be qualified.
-A qualified distribution from your Roth IRA may be made after a five-year waiting period has been satisfied (this period begins January 1 of the tax year of the first contribution or the year of conversion to any Roth IRA) and you (i) are age 59½ or older, (ii) are disabled, (iii) qualify for a special-purpose distribution such as the purchase of a first home (lifetime limit of $10,000), or (iv) are deceased.
-If you receive a non-qualified distribution from your Roth IRA, such distribution generally will be subject to ordinary income tax, plus a 10% additional federal tax if received before age 59½ unless an exception applies.
+A qualified distribution from your Roth IRA may be made after a five-year waiting period has been satisfied (this period begins January 1 of the tax year of your first Roth IRA contribution or Roth IRA conversion, if earlier) and you (i) are age 59½ or older, (ii) are disabled, (iii) qualify for a special purpose distribution such as the purchase of a first home (lifetime limit of $10,000), or (iv) are deceased.
+If you receive a nonqualified distribution from your Roth IRA, any earnings distributed generally will be subject to ordinary income tax, plus a 10% additional federal tax if received before age 59½ unless an exception applies.

 2 Effective January 1, 2020, in accordance with new legislation, the required beginning date for RMDs is age 72.
 You may defer your first RMD until April 1 in the year after you turn age 72, but then you’d be required to take two distributions in that year.
 Failure to take all or part of an RMD results in a 50% additional tax applicable to the amount of the RMD not withdrawn.
 Consult your tax advisor for more information on your personal circumstances.